 WARNING: The vent installation must be in accordance with Part 7, Venting of Equipment, of the National Fuel Gas Code, ANSI Z223.1/NFPA 54latest revision or applicable provisions of the local building codes.
 Canadian installations must comply with CAN/CGA B149.1 or .2 Installation Code.
+See Figure A for added Clarity.
 Improper venting can result in excessive levels of carbon monoxide which can result in severe personal injury or death!